12 MIN READ

 Treatment:

-Conduct a soil test prior to planting and adjust levels based on test results.
+- Conduct a soil test and apply supplemental manganese based on test results.

-Use a foliar application of copper, preferably a chelated formulation.
-Consult product label for recommended treatment rates.
+- Use a foliar application of a manganese chelate product.
+Consult the product label for treatment rates.

 Symptoms: